dsarlis/datix/README.md

 ##Example Queries

-Find top-k AS pairs that exchange traffic for a period of one week.
+* Find top-k AS pairs that exchange traffic for a period of one week.

-Find top-k reverse DNS lookup and sort them according to volume of outgoing traffic.
+* Find top-k reverse DNS lookup and sort them according to outgoing traffic volume.

-Calculate the daily traffic of a specific web-server over time.
+* Calculate the daily traffic of a specific web-server over time.

 ##Requirements